JmpsWork/popfile-maker/docs.md

 * ``wavespawn_giant_amount`` - The possible amounts of giants in a wavespawn, each with their own weighted chance.
 * ``wavespawn_amount`` - The possible amount of wavespawns each subwave can have, each with their own weighted chance.
 * ``subwave_amount`` - The possible amount of subwaves each wave can have, each with their own weighted chance.
+* ``allow_reoccuring`` - If set to true, allows randomly made bots to be used as templates for future waves.
 * ``strength_variance`` - A range of the strength multiplied and divided by this value will be applied to the ideal strength of a subwave.
 A bot from templates can be chosen from within this range.
 * ``endless`` - If set to true, separate waves will instead be merged together instead of split among separate waves.
 * ``spaced`` - If set to true, the output file will be properly spaced and lined, instead of being but on 1 massive line.